-There’s many ways to use Twitter.
+There are many ways to use Twitter.
 There’s no right or wrong way to use it and the possibilities are seemingly endless.
-To say that using Twitter is silly and/or a waste of time is very short sighted.
+To say that using Twitter is silly and/or a waste of time is very short-sighted.
 Read on for 10 Things you can easily do with Twitter that will make you love it, even if you hate it!

 - Make lists – Lists are a powerful way to organize the best of the best (ie. your very own curated content) and eliminate all the noise and clutter that bothers you about Twitter.
 USE THEM!
 See how to use Twitter Lists